Deerhound579/wechat-autoreply/README.md

 # Auto-reply for WeChat

+This repo is mainly for me to record some problems I had while building this autoreply bot.

 #### Problems:

 * How to run a function at a certain time.
 For example, when it's 13:05-14:25, Tuesday, my bot should reply a specific course name.

-  * Possible solution:
+  * ~~Possible solution:~~

-    Use Python `schedule`.
+    ~~Use Python `schedule`.
 Define several functions.
-Start a certain function at a certain time, and stop it at another time.
+Start a certain function at a certain time, and stop it at another time.~~
+  * Current solution(kind of brute force, waiting for improvement):

+    Just manually use `if` to compare the receive time and the course time.

 * How to compare the `msg.receive_time` ?